pvillela/rust-bench-diff/src/lib2-details.md

+# Migrating from v1.1.0

+The Welch statistics have an additional argument to enable testing that the difference of means equals a specific value which doesn't have to be zero.
+To migrate from the previous version, use `0.0` as the value for the new argument.

 # Implementation Approach

 This library addresses the ordering effect and random noise challenges as follows.
 Given two functions `f1` and `f2`: